When Milk-bones were contraband.

-Mixed with the snot produced by a good mourning cry, it made the elongated journey downward, eventually snapping, then plunging the last few inches into the soft dirt where I had just buried the last Milk-Bone for Dago – She had been buried there a week before, the dirt was still soft.
+Mixed with the snot produced by a good mourning cry, it made the elongated journey downward stretching eventually snapping, then plunging the last few inches into the soft dirt where I had just buried the last Milk-Bone for Dago – She had been buried there a week before, the earth was still soft.

 I hugged the old woman, and I discontinued any attempt to be macho and hide the pain I felt or the fact I just buried a Milk-Bone in her garden.

 Situated near the town Gödöllő, where the Soviets had a major Armor repair depot, Isaszeg had a large Russian military presence, meaning an abundance of military and police patrols.
-The extra security would pose a problem if we just rolled right into town driving a camper with German plates.
+All Janosh needed was the supply line, we could easily provide.

-10 days before I buried the bone Andrea and I were in the middle of giving my post-mission briefing when a messenger from a sister facilty arrived.
+10 days before I buried the bone, Andrea and I was in the middle of giving my post-mission briefing when a messenger from a sister facility arrived.
 As he finished his business with Manfred, the messenger said: “and there is a personal message for…” He paused for a moment as if searching his memory… “Gideon: is he around here?”
-I said “That would be me” with a chuckle then I heard my own breath suck in with a sharp sound as he continued.
+I said, “That would be me” with a chuckle then I heard my own breath suck in with a sharp sound as he continued.